ASAS-Labs/connected-robots/README.md

 # ears-conn.com
-Repo for maintaining the website for EARS-CONN Workshop
+Repo for maintaining the website for CARS Workshop
 - Submitted to IROS 2025
 - Preparing for ICRA 2026